Farmers Society Hall – Pendleton, South Carolina

-The two-story classic Greek revival building is located on Exchange Street, where it serves as a centerpiece of downtown Pendleton.
-Local farmers use the second floor for events.
-The first floor was originally used by the US Postal Service but it has since been converted into a restaurant called 1826 on the Green.
+The two-story classic Greek Revival building is located on Exchange Street, where it serves as a centerpiece of downtown.
+The first floor was originally used by the United States Postal Service, but it has since been converted into a restaurant called 1826 on the Green.
+Local farmers still utilize the second floor for events, making the building the nation’s oldest farmers hall in continuous use.

 Address: 105 Exchange Street, Pendleton, SC 29670